otus-devops-2019-05/ivbor7_microservices/README.md

 ui     LoadBalancer   10.51.246.81   35.184.181.50   80:32092/TCP   164m
 ```

-For now we have two balancer.
+For now we have two balancer: Ingress and LoadBalancer.
 So, we can remove one of them.
-Type LoadBalancer return it to NodePort in ui-service.yml:
+Let's restore type LoadBalancer return it to NodePort in ui-service.yml:

 ```yml
 spec: